Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

+* 2.5 2018-06-19
+  * Updated XSD history and information on XSD version 2.4
+  * Added information on service and specification versions and retrieving of version information from the service

 * 2.4 2018-05-25
   * Added information on format of Orderconfirmation Token, this is implemented with EPP release 2.3.0 currently only available in sandbox and introduces the new extension: `dkhm:url`
   * Addition of risk assessment for create domain command poll response.
 The XSD files revision 2.2 describes the changes to the XSD and supports the new extension: `dkhm:risk_assessment`